Lewis B. Gunckel: Return to legal practice

 After serving in Congress, Gunckel returned to Dayton and continued his practice of law.
 It was said that "he has the courage to fight for a principle and the persistence to continue the fight to the last ditch; but he has learned by experience and observation that compromise is often better than litigation; that higher courage is sometimes displayed by him who conciliates than by him who fights.
 The greatest lawyer is understood to be the one who protects the interest of his client without litigation.
 It requires tact and skill and superior ability to gain the ends aimed at by diplomacy."
 He was known as "the peacemaker of the Dayton bar."

 He was a delegate from the Ohio state bar to the newly formed National Bar Association from 1888 to 1890, also serving as treasurer and member of the executive committee of the latter.
 In the later years of his life, Gunckel was President of the Dayton Public Savings Bank.

+Death and burial

 Gunckel died of pneumonia and heart trouble in Dayton and is interred in Woodland Cemetery and Arboretum.